Return to top

 Vegan protein waffles stacked on a white plate, topped with fresh berries and maple syrup.

-It isn’t a breakfast spread without waffles!
+There is no breakfast spread without waffles!
 And because my love for brunch runs deep, I have high standards for waffles.
-They must be golden crisp on the outside, and soft yet fluffy in the middle.
-I like birch benders plant protein pancake mix, but I knew I could do better!
+They must be golden and crisp on the outside, yet soft and fluffy in the middle.
+I like Birch Benders plant protein pancake mix, but I knew I could do better.

 Latest Recipe Video!